 Digital receipts will require a little technical knowledge to make the transition from a paper receipt system.

-Other software aspects include knowing how to use analytics data, how to calculate the number of sales for the week, etc.
+Other software aspects include knowing how to use analytics data, how to calculate the number of sales for the week from receipts, etc.

 If this situation were to happen and if you have not backed up your files, your business may face difficulties, and you may run the risk of losing your customers’ trust.